Saint Faustina’s Way of the Cross is the traditional 14 Stations of the Cross with excerpts from the Diary of St. Faustina at each station.

 - Celebrant: We adore You, O Christ, and we praise You.

 - People: Because by Your holy Cross and Resurrection, You have redeemed the world.

 - Celebrant: The chief priests and the entire Sanhedrin kept trying to obtain false testimony against Jesus in order to put Him to death, but they found none, though many false witnesses came forward (Matthew 26:59-60)

-- Jesus: (Celebrant) Do not be surprised that your are sometimes unjustly accused, I Myself first drank this cup of undeserved suffering for love of you (289) When I was before Herod, I obtained a grace fro you; namely, that you would be able to rise about human scorn and follow faithfully in My footsteps (1164).
+- Jesus: (Celebrant) Do not be surprised that you are sometimes unjustly accused, I Myself first drank this cup of undeserved suffering for love of you (289) When I was before Herod, I obtained a grace for you; namely, that you would be able to rise about human scorn and follow faithfully in My footsteps (1164).

-- All: Merciful Jesus, help me to know how to accept every human judgement and do not allow me ever to render a condemnatory judgement on You in my neighbors.
+- All: Merciful Jesus, help me to know how to accept every human judgment and do not allow me ever to render a condemnatory judgment on You in my neighbors.

 - Celebrant: You, who suffered wounds for us,